GenomicsAotearoa/Pangenome-Graphs-Simulation/README.md

 It involves the use of the `wgsim` software to simulate sequencing a genome using short-read high throughput sequnecing technology.
 The short-read data can be used to investigate the difference in alignment percentages when aligning to a pangenome assembly, versus aligning to a single linear reference genome.

+This could be run as a short interactive session, but there is still a bit of tidying up that would need to be done.

 ## Genomic data